PACKING FOR A TRIP:

 - Wide mouthed stainless steel water bottle per person.

 - Portable water filter – Lifestraw for destinations where water quality is suspect and you want to avoid plastic.
-Very handy in India.
+Or pick up the Lifestraw bottle with integrated filter.

 - Sleep sheet if we expect linen to be dodgy.